• Skip to main content

 • Facebook

 No More Poems!
 A Book in Verse that Just Gets Worse by Rhett Miller.
-“No more poems!” is the last thing your kids will be shouting after you share these verse with them!
-This collection focuses on poems about everyday life that kids might experience: siblings, baths, karate, bedtime.
+"No more poems!" is the last thing your kids will be shouting after you share these verses with them!
+This collection focuses on poems about everyday life experiences: siblings, baths, karate, bedtime.
 There is bathroom humor (of course), fun word play and enough crazy illustrations that kids will be constantly looking over your shoulder during poetry time.

 The Complete Nonsense Books of Edward Lear.
 Most classic poetry for kids is not humorous, but Lear is one of the exceptions.
-His limericks range from the ludicrous to the droll.
-The short poems stand the test of time as do some of his long stanza-based poems like “The Owl and the Pussycat,” a poem I can still recite by heart after learning it as a kid.
+His limericks range from the ludicrous to the droll and we love them so much we used them for our poetry advent calendar.
+The short poems stand the test of time as do some of his long stanza-based poems like "The Owl and the Pussycat," a poem I can still recite by heart after learning it as a kid.

 MORE: Introduction to Limericks for kids!